 Majority of the respondents indicated that the colleagues of the trained teachers and their pupils often compliment the trained teachers on their good manners.
 The respondents again admitted that trained teachers use caring voice to ask pupils to maintain good behaviour.
 It was concluded that the various teaching styles and motivational strategies used by trained teachers in the various public primary schools within the metropolis do not influence or predict pupils' academic performance directly.
-It was recommended that teachers use caring interesting for pupils.
+It was recommended that teachers use caring voice when teaching in order to make learning interesting for pupils.
 It was also recommended that trained teachers ensure they engage pupils more during the teaching process (learner-centred).